fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/InProgress.rst

     - It shall be useful only for Replicator and in particular in outbound global mode per site

-  - Quarkus Metrics are available but not yet for actions within Clone Cloud Store.
-The work is on going.
   - Health check service to be done

 - Distribution of final jars according to various options is still in debate